 Bogle only declined one job during his entire sentence: He refused to wire the Territorial Prison’s room used for lethal injections.

-In 2006, after almost two decades behind bars, Bogle was released on ...
+In 2006, after almost two decades behind bars, Bogle was released on parole.
+He soon began ...

 For nearly two decades, Colorado state prisoner Marke E. Bogle worked as a licensed electrician for the Colorado Department of Corrections.
 In 1987, with the prison system’s approval, he tested and obtained his journeyman’s license.
 The next year he was licensed as a master electrician, and prison officials paid for his license renewal every two years.